 Other good snorkelling spots include Rocky Cay and West View.
-For even more snorkelling sites you’ll most likely have to have your own equipment and boat or book a trip with one of the diving companies on the island.
+For even more snorkelling sites you’ll most likely have to have your own equipment and boat or book day trips or a boat tour with one of the diving companies on the island.

 VISIT ROCKY CAY BEACH

 Rocky Cay beach is located on the East side of the island, about halfway between the town centre and South Point.
-It’s considered the nicest beach on the island and it definitely lives up to that reputation.
+It’s considered to be one of the best beaches on the island and it definitely lives up to that reputation.
 It’s a gorgeous place to swim, lounge around by one of the beach shacks sipping on pina coladas or coconut water, chatting to locals and listening to Bob Marley on loop.

 RELAX AND UNWIND